lfm-dev/paiton/README.md

 # paiton

-A simple script to manage your Python virtual environments
+A simple script to manage your Python virtual environments.
+By default all virtual enviroments are stored in /home/user_name/.py-venv

 ## Installation